Losant/losant-docs/docs/rest-api/data-table-row.md

 ### Request Body <a name="patch-body"></a>

-The body of the request should be serialized JSON that validates against the [Data Table Row Insert/Update](schemas.md#data-table-row-insert/update) schema.
+The body of the request should be serialized JSON that validates against the [Data Table Row Insert Update](schemas.md#data-table-row-insert-update) schema.
 For example, the following would be a valid body for this request:

 ```json